quintonweenink/omniglot-classification-and-data-generation/README.md

-# Neural network sloan-digital-sky-survey classification
+# Omniglot Classification and Data Generation